 You can't run from the past.
 But what if you could change it?
 Tumbling Apart is a game of one man's guilt over the harrowing fate that has befallen his sister, and his desperate journey across time to fix it.
-Inspired by other narrative focused games such as "To the Moon" and "Life is Strange," this artistic 2D RPG tackles themes and raises questions often ignored in the burgeoning genre.
+Inspired by other narrative focused games such as "To the Moon" and "Life is Strange," this artistic 2D RPG tackles themes and raises questions previously unexplored in the burgeoning genre.

 *Special note to the Indiedb community and those who do not know what Tumbling Apart is all about: